eldimious/js-notes/async-functions/chapter1.md

 ## Async function always return Promises

-Async functions allow you to write promise-based code as if it were synchronous, but without blocking the main thread.
-So they are simply syntactic sugar for creating functions that return and wait for Promises.
+Async functions allow you to write **promise-based code as if it were synchronous**, but **without blocking the main thread**.
+So they are simply *syntactic sugar* for creating functions that return and wait for Promises.
 Async functions work like this:

-A) Fulfilling the Promise of an async function:
+A) **Fulfilling** the Promise of an async function:

 ```js
 async function asyncFunc() {